The Centre for Evidence Based Healthcare

 To find out more about how our work makes an impact, explore the Centre’s systematic reviews, collaborative projects and training opportunities.

-The Centre for Evidence Based Healthcare is an officially designated Centre of Excellence within the Joanna Briggs Institute (JBI) network, consisting of over 80 entities across the world.
+The Centre for Evidence Based Healthcare is an officially designated Centre of Excellence within the JBI network, consisting of over 80 entities across the world.

 The JBI’s mission is to promote and support the synthesis, transfer and utilisation of evidence by identifying feasible, appropriate, meaningful and effective healthcare practices that help to improve healthcare outcomes globally.